#

 The pros & cons are subjective to your necessities.

-- Fast
+- Fast processing speeds.

-- TensorBoard included
+- TensorBoard is included for monitoring training.

 - You can leave training unsupervised.